BigstoneDevelopment/datapack-wiki/standards.md

 - **Locations:** Coming soon
 - Carrys 8 bits of data, but is huge, so a wire can only be one way.
 However, it can be useful for speed over a long distance of wires, and can also save space within a redblock since you don't need to fit a HEX decoder inside your components if it uses BIN-8 instead.

+### RAIL
+It can carry items but it's a port with colors so it belongs here ig
+- **Color:** 🟫 Brown Concrete
+- **Locations:** IRAIL at (8, 2) – ORAIL at (9, 2)
+- The IRAIL is regular rail, and ORAIL is powered rail.
+This port can be used to transfer items (or mobs/players) using minecarts.

 NOTE: Image doesn't have RAIL ports (yet)
 ![Locations of each of the ports](https://raw.githubusercontent.com/BigstoneDevelopment/datapack-wiki/main/assets/bigstone_ports_updated.png)